Using a Horizontal vs. a Vertical Rack PDU

 But more often, knowing how to optimize your rack space is a matter of understanding trade-offs and being able to balance your actual requirements with the configuration of your cabinet.
 And, let’s face it: we don’t all compute like Google and Apple.
 So here are some key situations for you to think about going horizontal:

 Do I distribute power from an in-rack UPS?
 If your power loads are lower, or you protect your power through in-row UPS equipment, you may already be distributing from the U-space of the cabinet.
-In this situation, many people find it makes most sense to feed directly into a series of horizontal PDUs.
+In this situation, many people find it makes the most sense to feed directly into a series of horizontal PDUs.

 Do I have shallow IT gear?
 Equipment such as switches and routers leave unused space at the back of the rack, and clever IT managers have been repurposing this area for cable management and power distribution.
 Would you be surprised to learn that in the space of 2U, you have enough real estate for 26 outlets?